Auxiliary Functions as Koopman Observables: Data-Driven Analysis of Dynamical Systems via Polynomial Optimization: Introduction

-In this work, we leverage the ability of EDMD to approximate the action of the Koopman operator on observable functions to approximately identify auxiliary functions directly from data.
-This is possible because the Lie derivative operator entering the constraint on auxiliary functions is the generator of the Koopman operator.
-Thus, one may view auxiliary functions as special Koopman observables and approximate them by replacing exact Lie derivative with data-driven approximations build using EDMD.
-This idea has in fact already been used to construct Lyapunov functions and approximate controlled invariant sets from data \cite{Korda2021invariant,moyalan2022data}.
-Here we go beyond these two particular applications, providing a complete picture of how EDMD can be used to construct approximate Lie derivative from data.
-We also show how approximate auxiliary functions can be discovered from data through semidefinite programming to make statements about the underlying dynamical system.
-We stress that our approach does not require the identification of a model from data, and that it can be applied to a very broad class of deterministic or stochastic dynamical processes in either continuous or discrete time.
-This makes it possible to approximate auxiliary functions from data even when it would be difficult to first discover a model for the dynamics using techniques like SINDy \cite{SINDy,BramPoincare,WeakSINDy1,WeakSINDy2,McCalla,kaheman2020sindy,rudy2017data,kaptanoglu2021promoting}.
+In this work, we unite the data-driven approximation of the Koopman operator with the auxiliary function perspective to show how to extract important information about the system directly from data.
+This is possible because the Lie derivative operator entering the constraints on auxiliary functions is the generator of the Koopman operator, which can be approximated on observable functions using EDMD.
+Thus, one may view auxiliary functions as special Koopman observables and approximate them by replacing the exact Lie derivative with data-driven approximations built using EDMD.
+We demonstrate this in the context of stability analysis, bounding time averages, and bounding extreme values on attractors, but the same ideas apply to all auxiliary function frameworks listed above.
+In fact, similar ideas have already been used to construct Lyapunov functions~\cite{moyalan2022data,deka2022koopman} and to approximate basins of attraction \cite{zheng2022data} or controlled invariant sets~\cite{KordaDataInvariantSet} from data.
+Here, we generalize these ideas by going beyond stability analysis and by considering a broad class of stochastic systems that are not necessarily governed by polynomial equations.
+For this class of systems, we give a complete picture of how EDMD can be used to build approximate Lie derivatives from data.
+We also show how approximate auxiliary functions for many applications beyond stability analysis can be discovered from data through polynomial optimization to make statements about the underlying dynamical system.

-In summary, our contributions in this work are: \begin{enumerate} \item For a broad class of stochastic processes, as described in \cref{s:setup}, we present a method for discovering auxiliary functions from data using semidefinite programming (\cref{sec:AuxFunctions,sec:DataAux}). \item We illustrate this method on a diversity of systems (\cref{sec:FirstEx}). \item We provide rigorous convergence results in the infinite data, dictionary, and sampling rate limits (\cref{sec:Theory}). \item We demonstrate subtleties of our method that illustrate the role of certain technical assumptions in our theoretical results (\cref{sec:CircularOrbit}). \end{enumerate} \Cref{sec:Conclusion} offers concluding remarks and outlines potential avenues for future work.